surniaulula/wpsso/readme.txt

 = 6.23.1 =

 (2020/03/04) Added several Open Graph options in the Document SSO metabox to the Standard / Free version.
+Added CSS to unhide / show the WordPress admin toolbar when there are notices.